-What are the costs of civil court proceedings in your jurisdiction?
+1.5 What are the costs of civil court proceedings in your jurisdiction?
 Who bears these costs?
 Are there any rules on costs budgeting?

 Costs in civil proceedings vary according to the court and the nature of the action.
 In general, litigants should expect to pay several hundred dollars to initiate an action or file a record on appeal, and should expect to pay varying amounts under \$100 to file various other documents.
-Unless otherwise provided by statute, costs, as defined in CPLR Articles 81 and 82, are awarded as of right, but are generally de minimis.
+Unless otherwise provided by statute, costs, as defined in CPLR Articles 81 and 82, are awarded as of right (i.e., costs of the prevailing party must be paid by the losing party), but are generally de minimis.

 Additionally, the CPLR provides for the payment of certain fees (e.g., witness fees for attendance at deposition) in enumerated circumstances during the course of a proceeding.
-See CPLR Article 80.
+See CPLR Article 80